-Total distributions received from our investments for the 1st quarter 2010 was approximately \$21.5 million, representing a 12 percent increase as compared to 1st quarter 2009 and a 10 percent increase or approximately \$2 million as compared to 4th quarter 2009.
-Of the \$2 million increase, approximately \$1.8 million was due to distributions received from the investment of the net proceeds from our common stock issuance and incremental leverage, with the remainder reflecting distribution increases from our MLP investments.
+Total distributions received from our investments for the 2nd quarter 2010 was approximately \$22.0 million, representing a 14 percent increase as compared to 2nd quarter 2009 and a 2.5 percent increase or approximately \$0.5 million as compared to 1st quarter 2010.
+The majority of the increase from 1st quarter 2010 reflects distribution increases from our MLP investments while a portion of the increase is from distributions received from approximately \$7 million of additional portfolio securities purchased during the 2nd quarter utilizing our bank credit facility.